Kullback-Leibler aggregation and misspecified generalized linear models: Introduction

-where $\epsilon$ is a small term that characterizes the performance of the given aggregate $\hat h$.
-As illustrated below, the remainder term $\epsilon$ is an explicit function of $M$ and $n$ that shows the interplay between these two fundamental parameters.
-Such oracle inequalities with optimal remainder term $\epsilon$ were originally derived by~\citet{Yan00} and~\citet{Cat04} for model selection in the problems of density estimation and Gaussian regression respectively.
-They method that they used, called \emph{progressive mixture} was later extended to more general stochastic optimization problems in \citet{JudRigTsy08}.
-However, only bounds in expectation have been derived for this estimator and it is argued in~\citet{Aud07} that this estimator cannot achieve optimal remainder terms with high probability.
-One contribution of this paper (Theorem~\ref{TH:MSagP}) is to develop a new estimator that enjoys this desirable property.
+where $\varepsilon$ is a small term that characterizes the performance of the given aggregate~$\hat h$.
+As illustrated below, the remainder term $\varepsilon$ is an explicit function of the size $M$ of the dictionary and the sample size $n$ that shows the interplay between these two fundamental parameters.
+Such oracle inequalities with optimal remainder term $\varepsilon$ were originally derived by \citet{Yan00} and \citet{Cat04} for model selection in the problems of density estimation and Gaussian regression, respectively.
+They used a method, called \textit{progressive mixture}, that was later extended to more general stochastic optimization problems in \citet{JudRigTsy08}.
+However, only bounds in expectation have been derived for this estimator and it is argued in \citet{Aud08} that this estimator cannot achieve optimal remainder terms with high probability.
+In the same paper, Audibert suggests a different estimator that satisfies such an oracle inequality with high probability at the cost of large constants in the remainder term.
+One contribution (Theorem~\ref{THMSagP}) of the present paper is to develop a new estimator that enjoys this desirable property with small constants.
+We also study two other aggregation problems: linear and convex aggregation.

-When the model is misspecified, the minimum risk satisfies $\min_{f \in \cC}R(f)>0$, and it is therefore important to obtain a leading constant $C=1$.
-Many oracle inequalities with leading constant term $C>1$ can be found in the literature for related problems.
-Oracle inequalities in~\citet{Yan04} also exhibits a constant $C>1$ but in that paper, the class $\cC=\cC_n$ actually depends on the sample size $n$ so that $\min_{f \in \cC_n}R(f)$ goes to $0$ as $n$ goes to infinity under additional regularity assumptions.
-In this paper, we focus on the pure aggregation setup as defined by \citet{Nem00} and \citet{Tsy03} where the class $\cC$ is fixed and remains very general.
-As a result, oracle inequalities considered here only have leading constant $C=1$.
+When the model is misspecified, the minimum risk satisfies $\min_{f \in \cC}R(f)>0$, and it is therefore important to obtain a leading constant $C=1$ in~(\ref{EQOIintro}).
+Many oracle inequalities with leading constant term $C>1$ can be found in the literature for related problems. \citet{Yan04} derives oracle inequalities with $C>1$ but where the class $\cC=\cC_n$ actually depends on the sample size $n$ so that $\min_{f \in\cC_n}R(f)$ goes to $0$ as $n$ goes to infinity under additional regularity assumptions.
+In this paper, we focus on the so-called \textit{pure} aggregation setup as defined by \citet {Nem00} and \citet{Tsy03} where the class~$\cC$ is fixed and remains very general.
+As a result, we are only seeking oracle inequalities that have leading constant $C=1$.
 Because they hold for finite $M$ and $n$, such oracle inequalities are truly finite sample results.

-Recall that the setup of \citet{Tsy03} is the following.
-The observations consist of $n$ i.i.d copies of the random couple $(X,Y)$ where $X$ has known marginal distribution and $Y=f(X)+\xi$, where $\xi$ is a centered random variable with bounded variance and that is independent of $X$.
-Furthermore, in the case of convex aggregation, it is assumed that $\xi$ has a normal distribution $\cN(0, \sigma^2)$.